Sex (play): Production history

 The comedy-drama premiered April 26, 1926, at Daly's 63rd Street Theatre in New York City.
 Sex received many scathing reviews from a variety of critics because of the play's moral implications.
 The New York Times considered it to be a "crude and inept play, cheaply produced and poorly acted" while Billboard condemned it as "the cheapest most vulgar low show to have dared to open in New York this year".
 When the show opened, Broadway had been in a commercial slump, yet in spite of this and negative press, Sex played to full audiences.
 Sex was the only play on Broadway that season to stay open through the summer and into the following year.

 There were 375 performances before the New York Police Department raided West and her company in February 1927.
 They were charged with obscenity, after 325,000 people had watched it, including members of the police department and their wives, judges of the criminal courts, and seven members of the district attorney's staff.
 West was sentenced to 10 days in a workhouse on Roosevelt Island (known then as "Welfare Island") and fined $500.
 The resulting publicity increased her national renown.

 The original production of Sex was directed by Edward Elsner, produced by C. William Morganstern, and stage managed by Alfred L. Rigali.
 The original cast featured Mae West as Margy LaMont, Al Re Alia as Curley, Conde Brewer as Condez, Gordon Earle as Waiter, D. J. Hamilton as Jones, Frank Howard as Jenkins, Michael Markham as Spanish Dancer, Constance Morganstern as Marie, Mary Morrisey as Red, Barry O'Neill as Lieutenant Gregg, Ann Reader as Agnes Scott, Pacie Ripple as Robert Stanton, George Rogers as Captain Carter, Warren Sterling as Rocky Waldron, Eda Von Buelow as Clara Smith, and Lyons Wickland as Jimmy Stanton.

 The show didn't receive another significant production until the Canadian premiere of Sex was produced by the Shaw Festival for its 2019 season.
-The show was directed by Canadian director Peter Hinton and designed by Eo Sharpe.
+The show was directed by Canadian director Peter Hinton-Davis and designed by Eo Sharpe.